The fruit trees we grow and recommend are those that crop well in Auckland, without pesticides or fuss.

 - Stake to support the tree from strong winds and ensure the roots become well established.

-- Always keep the area directly round the trunk free of grass and weeds as these compete for nutrients.
+- Always keep the area directly around the trunk free of grass and weeds as these compete for nutrients.

 - Mulching after planting will help suppress weeds and maintain moisture.